MasIzzudin/auto_authentication/README.md

 4. and the last after you push your app to heroku , type ‘ heroku open ‘ in your terminal window without quotation marks so with that command will open your browser and open your application

 ### after doing this command you do not need to run the server, every open application
+`note: change apiUrl in /src/utils/apiUrl.js with your server after you deploy`